 Only 24 percent of jobs in the region are accessible by transit in 90 minutes or less by a typical resident — and that number drops to 12 percent in the suburbs.

 The idea of a river trail is not a new one.
 At least as far back as Daniel Burnham’s 1909 Plan for Chicago, concepts for riverfront promenades and other public spaces have been a part of the public discourse in Chicago.

-But thanks to recent initiatives, like Metropolitan Planning Council’s Our Great Rivers vision, buzz about a continuous Chicago River Trail has emerged once again.
+But thanks to recent initiatives, like the City of Chicago's Our Great Rivers vision, buzz about a continuous Chicago River Trail has emerged once again.

 Urban waterfronts provide cities with unique possibilities for recreation, open space and transportation.

 Many world class cities have invested in developing waterfront parks and trails to connect residents with the myriad quality of life benefits they can bring, such as improved health, cleaner environments, and economic opportunity.

 While Chicago’s lakefront park and trail system is second to none, the Chicago River has not yet reached its full potential as a community recreation and alternative transportation asset.

 A continuous Chicago River Trail system would help meet this potential by transforming a neglected asset into a vibrant open space and active transportation corridor that will connect Chicago’s diverse neighborhoods to the river and to each other in a way they have never been before.

 Growing evidence from Chicago and other cities shows that safe and accessible trails are smart public policy.
 A continuous Chicago River Trail would bring many benefits:

 Take Action: Endorse the Chicago River Trail campaign